 Students will be expected to undertake a "pilot" qualitative research project for the purpose of the course ─ whether individually or as a team with others ─ in an arena of interest and to submit the assigned exercises, such as field notes, on specified dates throughout the course.
 These notes, student field experiences and the assigned readings are the materials around which seminar discussions will be organized.

 Those doctoral students who intend to use qualitative data as a basis for dissertation work, will find this course of value in both broadening and deepening their skill base.
 Those who do not currently have plans to use qualitative interviews will find value by deepening their understanding of, and ability to assess, qualitative methods used by other colleagues in transdisciplinary environmental research and broadening their understanding of, the types of questions that can be asked and answered with such methods

-Course leaders: James Watson and Maja Schlüter
+Course leader: Maja Schlüter

 Ten days over two weeks, one lecture a day (morning), one workshop a day (afternoon), with a guest lecture on the first Wednesday and reading throughout.
 Lectures will focus on key social-ecological concepts and the language and approaches quantitative scientists use to describe and analyze them.
 Key point – in the topics listed below, we are not going to teach how things are done.
 Rather we are looking to make students aware that these approaches exist, and give them the language with which to talk to experts in these approaches.

 1) Philosophy of quantitative analysis and research design

 2) Numbers, data, exploratory data analysis and statistics